 INCOTERMS (International Commercial Terms) are an internationally recognised set of trade terms developed by the International Chamber of Commerce (ICC).
 The terms define the responsibilities and liabilities between a buyer and a seller.
 They cover who is responsible for paying freight costs, insuring goods and covering any import/export duties.

 There are many different documents required for export, depending on the destinations import requirements, the type of product or whether there is a trade agreement in place.
-For advice on documents for different products and destination please contact the IOE&IT Helpline.
+For advice on documents for different products and destination please contact the Chartered Institute Helpline.

-The IOE&IT run training courses which cover import and export documentation - Click here to find out more
+The Chartered Institute runs training courses which cover import and export documentation - Click here to find out more

 food and drink exports table

-The Institute of Export & International Trade's mission is to enhance the export performance of the United Kingdom by setting and maintaining professional standards in international trade management and export practice.
+The Chartered Institute mission is to enhance the export performance of the United Kingdom by setting and maintaining professional standards in international trade management and export practice.
 This is principally achieved by the provision of education, training and practical business support services.

 The challenging and often complex trading conditions in international markets mean that our role has never been more vital.
 The Institute continues to be committed to the belief that real competitive advantage lies in the competence of British businesses.
 Our future export growth must be underpinned by a sound foundation of knowledge.

-• The Institute of Export & International Trade
+• The Chartered Institute of Export & International Trade

 • Chambers of Commerce